s-mbk/article-on-xenobots/README.md

-# Xenobots: Potential Applications of Programmable Life
+# Xenobots - Potential Applications of Programmable Life

 GitHub Repo for a personal blog post, inspired by Dominik's class project for General Business Administration and Accounting, 22W Group